KrishT97/MailSift-AI/README.md

 We welcome contributions!
 Please see CONTRIBUTING.md for details on our code of conduct, contribution guidelines, and how to submit pull requests.

 ## Contact
-For any questions or suggestions, please open an issue or contact the project owner Krish Sadhwani at techination.official@gmail.com
+For any questions or suggestions, please open an issue or contact the project owner Krish Sadhwani Mansukhani at techination.official@gmail.com